dcernst/dcernst.github.io/teaching/mat526s19/homework.md

 - **Daily Homework 3:** Complete Problems 1-7 in Chapter 1 and digest the surrounding text along the way.
 (Due Friday, January 18)
 - **Daily Homework 4:** Complete Problems 8-13 in Chapter 1 and digest the surrounding text along the way.
 (Due Wednesday, January 23)
 - **Daily Homework 5:** Complete Problems 14-18 in Chapter 1 and digest the surrounding text along the way.
 (Due Friday, January 25)
-- **Daily Homework 6:** Complete Problems 19-25 in Chapter 1.
+- **Daily Homework 6:** Complete Problems 19-25 in Chapters 1 and 2.
 In addition, read "Organizing data" (pages 26-31).
 (Due Monday, January 28)
+- **Daily Homework 7:** Complete Problems 26-37 in Chapters 2 and 3.
+In addition, carefully read and digest "The symmetric group" (pages 38-41).
+(Due Wednesday, January 31)

 ## Weekly Homework ##
 For most of the assignments below, you will be required to submit 2-3 formally written proofs.
 You are required to type your submission using LaTeX (see below).
 You can either submit a hardcopy of your assignment or email me the PDF of your completed work.
 If you email me the PDF, please name your file as <code>WeeklyX-LastName.pdf</code>, where <code>X</code> is the number of the assignment and <code>Lastname</code> is your last name.
 Notice there are no spaces in the filename.